EllieChen-Git/Aussie-Beauty-Market/README.md

 - __Stripe__ (https://rubygems.org/gems/stripe/versions/1.57.1): Stripe is the easiest way to accept payments online.
 See https://stripe.com for details.

-- __Ultrahook__ (https://rubygems.org/gems/ultrahook): UltraHook lets you receive webhooks on localhost.
-It relays HTTP POST requests sent from a public endpoints (provided by the ultrahook.com service) to private endpoints accessible from your computer.
+- __Ultrahook__ (https://rubygems.org/gems/ultrahook): Ultrahook lets you receive webhooks on localhost.
+It relays HTTP POST requests sent from a public endpoint (provided by the ultrahook.com service) to private endpoints accessible from your computer.

 <!-- - __PrettyUsers__ (https://rubygems.org/gems/prettyusers): Generate pretty users for your tests. -->
 <!-- font-awesome-rails